santosrai/dev-notebook/README.md

 # dev-notebook

-This is my libarary of coding.
+This is my library of coding.

 Learn to make this type of website with this starter: